• Skip to primary navigation

 Compiled by the Road Trip Manitoba team

-Last Updated on June 14, 2022
+Last Updated on March 27, 2024

 For thousands of years, the province of Manitoba has been home to Indigenous people.
 The name Manitoba is believed to come from either the Assiniboine word minnetoba, the Cree word manitou-wapow, or the Ojibwe word manidoobaa.
 And as the birthplace of the Métis, one of Manitoba’s heroes is Louis Riel, a Métis man whose legacy has endured for well over a century due to his role in shaping the province.

-It’s important to honour and acknowledge Indigenous culture and history in Manitoba, and one way to do so is to participate in Indigenous tourism.
+It’s extremely important to honour and acknowledge Indigenous culture and history in Manitoba, and one way to do so is to participate in Indigenous tourism.
 From museums to natural wonders, festivals to tours, we’ve rounded up a few of the best Indigenous experiences in Manitoba.

 Land Acknowledgments